email2ify/drf-frieds/README.md

 **Setup**

-* Create the google cloud and create the connection to the project so that static images can be uploaded by users.
+* Create a Cloudinary cloud storage and the connection to the project so that static images can be uploaded by users.

 * Create a new account so that I can access all the features for signed up users